sezanzeb/alsa-control/README.md

 Not having pulseaudio is not compatible with everything.
 For example, Discord in Firefox and Terraria were silent without Pulseaudio.
 Maybe [apulse](https://github.com/i-rinat/apulse) helps.

 If you encounter problems, don't hesitate to open an issue in this repo!
+Even if the issues that prevent this app from working are
+ALSA related, it would be nice if they can be detected and named in the GUI.

 ## Jack